tanhkoi/CellMart/README.md

 # Installation:

-- Clone the Repository: git clone https://github.com/your-username/CellMart.git
+- Clone the Repository: `git clone https://github.com/your-username/CellMart.git`
-- Navigate to the Project Directory: cd CellMart
+- Navigate to the Project Directory: `cd CellMart`
-- Install Dependencies: ```dotnet restore```
+- Install Dependencies: `dotnet restore`
 - Database Setup:
   - Ensure you have SQL Server installed and running.
-  - Update the connection string in appsettings.json with your SQL Server details.
+  - Update the connection string in **appsettings.json** with your SQL Server details.
-  - Run Entity Framework Core migrations to create the database schema: ```dotnet ef database update```.
+  - Run Entity Framework Core migrations to create the database schema: `dotnet ef database update`
-- Run the Application: ```dotnet run```
+- Run the Application: `dotnet run`

 # Usage:

-- Access the Website: Open your web browser and navigate to http://localhost:5000.
+- Access the Website: Open your web browser and navigate to http://localhost:port.
 - User Authentication: Register for a new account or log in using existing credentials.
 - Browse Products: Explore the product catalog, filter by category, and view detailed product information.
 - Add to Cart: Select desired smartphones and add them to your shopping cart for purchase.
 - Checkout: Review your cart, provide shipping details, and complete the purchase securely.
-- Admin Panel: Access the admin panel by navigating to http://localhost:5000/admin (admin credentials required).
+- Admin Panel: Access the admin panel by navigating to http://localhost:port/admin (admin credentials required).

 # Contributing: